Is your new website or webshop developed in your country?

 Adding special features

-It is easy to expand webshop or website functionalities with third-party modules if you are using open source systems.
-The price for these modules is usually between USD 50 and USD 100, but there are also many excellent ones that are free.
+It is easy to expand webshop or website functionalities with third-party plugins if you are using open source systems.
+The price for these plugins is usually between USD 50 and USD 100, but there are also many excellent ones that are free.

-Remember: If you are offered development of a special module, please check first if you can get it for free or can buy it at, say, USD 75.
+Remember: If you are offered development of a special plugin, please check first if you can get it for free or can buy it at, say, USD 75.

 - For Umbraco CMS: https://our.umbraco.com/